sammi-turner/NextJS-For-Beginners/posts/styling.md

 />
 ```

-These styling blocks are in `components/Post.tsx`.
+These JSX blocks are used in `components/Post.tsx`.

 ```jsx
 style={{